nixworks/public/news/2012/12/8/index.md

 ## [2012-12-8](/news/2012/12/8/index.md)

 ### [Syrian civil war:Russia arms Syria with Iskander missiles in response to NATO's stationing of Patriot missile defense systems in Turkey. ](/news/2012/12/8/syrian-civil-war-prussia-arms-syria-with-iskander-missiles-in-response-to-nato-s-stationing-of-patriot-missile-defense-systems-in-turkey.md)
 Hours after NATO agreed on Tuesday to send Patriot missiles to Turkey because of the crisis in Syria, Russia delivered its first shipment of Iskander missiles to Syria.
-The superior Iskander can travel at hypersonic speed of over 1.3 miles per second (Mach 6-7) and has a range of over 280 miles with pinpoint accuracy [&hellip;]
+The superior Iskander can travel at hypersonic speed of over 1.3 miles per second (Mach 6-7) and has a range of over 280 miles with...

 ### [2012 Egyptian protests:Tens of thousands of protesters continue to camp outside the Palace of the President of Egypt Mohamed Morsi. ](/news/2012/12/8/2012-egyptian-protests-ptens-of-thousands-of-protesters-continue-to-camp-outside-the-palace-of-the-president-of-egypt-mohamed-morsi.md)
 The Egyptian opposition maintains protests outside the presidential palace in Cairo, as it rejects a call for dialogue by President Mohammed Morsi.